Skip to content

 Pricing

-To use Lara's functions in Sheets, you need an active Pro or Team plan on laratranslate.com.
+To use Lara's functions in Sheets, you need an active Personal or Team plan on laratranslate.com.
 Pricing is based on input characters processed:

 You can monitor your usage and upgrade or top up directly from your Lara account.